 Do ecosystems regenerate?
 Issues of complexity and scale, both spatial and temporal, lie at the heart of analyses of ecosystem regeneration.(more…)

 Germ cells can be lost, rendering an organism unable to reproduce.
 The predominant line of thought in germline biology tells us that once the germline is lost, it cannot regenerate.(more…)

 Our project focuses on the general question “what are stem cells?” with a particular interest in how stemness might differ depending on tissues and contexts, in particular in regeneration and cancer.(more…)

-From 19th-century research to present-day studies, nerve cell regeneration has always had a place at the MBL and in the history of the “neuro” disciplines.(more…)
+From the 19th-century to today, nerve cell regeneration has had a place at the MBL and in the history of the “neuro” disciplines.(more…)